 Not everyone finds this preposterous, apparently.
 Trump’s cheerleaders on Fox & Friends were positively giddy at the idea of a president squandering more than the gross domestic product of Samoa while in private business.
 “He’s a bold businessman,” crooned host Brian Kilmeade.
 “If anything, you read this and you’re like, ‘Wow, it’s pretty impressive all the things that he’s done in his life,’” gushed co-host Ainsley Earhardt.

 Thus, the apex of ‘80s-style infotainment is summited.

 As I have said previously in this space, people can teach you two things: How to be, and how not to be.
 Donald Trump, like the decade that first made him a household name, teaches us how not to be.
 Despite this, both remain a persistent drain on our culture, politics and economic standing.
 American capitalism, cemented in the ‘80s like Trump himself, is a plague upon the land.
 They’re getting ready to drill for oil in the Arctic because all the ice is melting, and Trump’s Secretary of State Mike Pompeo is thrilled about the economic opportunities at hand.
 That right there is the ‘80s ethos in a nutshell.

 Perhaps someday, when Trump finally passes away in a gilded bed surrounded by Fox News sycophants and snowdrifts of unpaid debt (which is how it will happen, of course), we may finally be shut of the ‘80s and all the sad baggage those years carried into the present.
 I am not optimistic, however.
 All the pennies in my jar are from that disreputable decade.
-Like bad Muzak tunes, they just keep turning up.
+Like bad Muzak tunes and The Donald himself, they just keep turning up.